 Contractor shall provide substance use disorder (SUD) treatment and recovery services, with structure and supervision, to further a participant's ability to improve his/her level of functioning.
-The following services do not fall within the Drug Medi-Cal Organized Delivery System, but are offered by Contractor.
 Any program staff providing services to San Mateo County residents shall be certified or registered as defined in Title 9, CCR, Division 4, Chapter 8.
 SUD programs and facilities shall be licensed and/or certified by the DHCS Licensing and Certification Division.